hanrichard/Notebook/aws/aws learning doc/vpc.md

 - network access conlist = stateless
 - NO transitive peering
 - only one internet gateway per vpc
+- security group can not span vpcs !!!

 ### vpc gateway